 - Analyze the data with nSolver and Advanced Analysis

 In contrast to the sequential analysis of multi-target immunohistochemistry (IHC) slides, NanoString's DSP technology samples all analytes on a single slide.
 This not only shortens processing time and simplifies data analysis, but also provides a higher multiplexing capacity of up to 800 targets and a wider detection range, all with spatial context from FFPE tissue sections.

 Based on NanoString's proprietary barcoding technology, the DSP platform measures local protein levels, and can be combined with RNA expression within heterogeneous tissue samples.
 Combining both multiplexed nucleic acid and protein on the same platform gives researchers the ability to spatially resolve RNA when suitable antibodies do not exist.
-The platform includes imaging and fluidic components to capture spatial context, and current nCounter® instruments provides the quantification.
+The platform includes imaging and fluidic components to capture spatial context, and current nCounter® instruments provide the quantification.

 How Do I Get Access to This Technology?

 Access to DSP Technology is available through our Technology Access Program.
 Contact us at TAP@nanostring.com to learn more.

 - Validation of novel high-plex protein spatial profiling quantitation based on NanoString's Digital Spatial Profiling (DSP) technology with quantitative fluorescence (QIF)

 - Spatially resolved, multiplexed digital characterization of protein and mRNA distribution and abundance in formalin-fixed, paraffin-embedded (FFPE) tissue sections based on NanoString’s Digital Spatial Profiling (DSP) technology: applications to immuno-oncology (IO) and tumor heterogeneity